entando/entando-docs/vuepress/docs/next/tutorials/create/mfe/widget-configuration.md

     export default App;

-Now, to ensure our custom element is working we can edit `public/index.html` and set a value for the *name* attribute of the custom element.
+Now, to ensure our custom element is working, we can edit `public/index.html` and set a value for the *name* attribute of the custom element.